KwanghyeonLee/Knowledge-Base-and-NLP/README.md

   * The proposed relevance-guided generation, is divided in two simple subtasks, generating relevance explanations and guiding the generation to avoid negative generalization.
 Relevance-guided generation method is more robust to domain shifts when key biases cause sampled Psuedo Queries (PQ) to be irrelevant, negatively contributing to generalization.

+* Inductive Reasoning Elicitation for Temporal Relation Understanding (EACL 2024) - Jongho Kim, Dohyeon Lee, Minsoo Kim, and Seung-won Hwang.

+  * The proposed TRN (timeline reasoning network) outperforms previous methods for temporal reading comprehension and temporal relation extraction tasks, by effectively resolving the spurious overlaps in answers using the predicted timeline.